tombensve/FileEditorMavenSupport/Docs/FileEditorMavenSupport-UserGuide.md

 ## Script examples

-The following 3 scripts are available in the file-editor-maven-support-scripts-1.0.jar which must be added as dependency to be used.
+The following 3 scripts are available in the plugin package.

 Anyone that uses this plugin and makes a generally useful editing script, please consider mailing it to me and I will include it in the next version.